Access Privileges

 System Settings

-If you run servedat as root without specifying either SysAuth or AuthFile, it will automatically turn on SysAuth.
+If you run servedat as root or as a Windows Service without specifying either SysAuth or AuthFile, then SysAuth will be automatically enabled.